raspberrypi/pico-zephyr/README.md

 This will install VSCode and the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension.

 Open this folder in VSCode.
-You can run `code` from the command line.
+You can run `code .` from the command line.

 To debug, press `Ctrl+Shift+D` to open the `Run and Debug` pane.

 At the top, next to the `Start Debugging` button, you can select `RP2040 Debug (Zephyr)` or `RP2350 Debug (Zephyr)`  for the chip you are targetting.
+Press `Enter` to confirm the OpenOCD path or change it to the directory where OpenOCD is installed.

 VSCode will then enter the debugging view starting in `main`, where you can step over each instruction and inspect the source code.
 Further debugging instructions can be found [here](https://code.visualstudio.com/docs/debugtest/debugging#_debug-actions).